UI Frameworks Intro

 Choosing between these super popular frameworks, React Native or Flutter, may be a tricky task.
 It all depends on what for – and how – you’re using these UI frameworks when building your mobile app.
 Flutter and React Native are both open-source frameworks for writing native mobile apps from scratch.

-We’ve gathered the most crucial points to compare these technologies, and your question, React native vs Flutter which is better, will be fully explained in this guide.
+We’ve gathered the most crucial points to compare Flutter and React Native, and your question, which one is better, will be fully explained in this guide.

 Developed by Google, Flutter is a framework built to suit Google’s development tasks.
 And, thanks to this fact, Flutter has gained popularity.
 In contrast, React Native is like an adaptation of all existing technologies for mobile web development.
 If you’re familiar with both of the technologies, both of the frameworks, you could have heard an opinion that Google tried to absorb the best aspects of React Native to create their own tool.